 The four cornerstones of our curriculum are:

-These four cornerstones are implemented throughout our curriculum.
+Alumnis C360 and our four cornerstones; Academic Success, Character Education, Community and Innovation, are the framework to our curriculum.
 The curriculum is everything that the children experience in and around the school, planned and incidental, caught, taught and sought.

 The ‘caught’ refers to the culture of the school and the inspirational influence of a positive ethos.